 After your surgery has concluded, you will be transferred to a recovery room.
 After waking, you will notice that our recovery room nurses are tending to you.
 You are to remain flat in bed until the morning following your surgery.
 As such, the head of your bed will be flat.
 During your stay in the recovery room, your nurse will periodically measure your vital signs, including every five minutes during the first hour after your surgery.
 Similarly, you will remain on an oxygen mask for at least the first 30 minutes following your surgery, and will adjust your oxygen as tolerated.
 A continuous cardiac monitor will also track your vitals during this time, and a catheter will have been placed in your bladder during surgery, and if needed, drain tubes at your incision site.
 The recovery room nurse will treat your postoperative symptoms, including pain and nausea, to your comfort.
 After your recovery room nurse has stabilized your postoperative symptoms, one family member at a time may come back for visitation.
 You will remain in the recovery room for one hour following your surgery, or until you are stable for transportation to your inpatient room.

 After transport to your inpatient room and meeting your inpatient nurse, your family is welcome to join you.
 While you will be on bed rest and must lie flat, you may position yourself on your side for comfort.
 Pain will be managed through IV medications, and other post-surgery symptoms will be treated.
 Your post-surgery diet starts with clear liquids, but your caregivers will advance your diet throughout the day, as tolerated.
-Our Nurse Liaison will also greet you at this time and provide a contact number for our staff should you need further assistance with anything.
-Our Nurse Liaison will periodically check on you throughout your hospital stay.
+One of the Rounding Nurses will also greet you at this time and provide a contact number for our staff should you need further assistance with anything.
+Our Rounding Nurse will periodically check on you throughout your hospital stay.
 If you wish, a family member can stay with you overnight.

 What to expect the first day after your cyst surgery